Posts filed under ‘11. Paradoxical Yet Key Support: The Board of Directors’

 WELCOME TO A CONVERSATION about “Letters to a Young Entrepreneur”

-In Letters to a Young Entrepreneur I have shared with you some of the highlights of my entrepreneurial journey.
-Here I very much welcome your comments, critique, suggestions, and, most importantly, sharing of your own experiences and insights.
+In Letters to a Young Entrepreneur, I share some of the highlights of my entrepreneurial journey.
+On this website, I continue to offer reflections on my leadership experiences, and very much welcome your comments, critique and suggestions.
+Most importantly, I invite you to share your own experiences and insights, as well.

-My hope is that through this dialogue we all benefit from our common entrepreneurial adventure, and perhaps provide some new approaches to the challenges we all face as we embody our dream.
+My hope is that through this dialogue we will all benefit from our common entrepreneurial adventure, and perhaps provide some new approaches to the challenges we all face as we embody our dreams.